Levinx01/Levinx01/README.md

 ### Hi there 👋

-#### I'm currently a graduate student in the field of EE.
+#### I'm currently a master student in the field of EE.
 My research interests are in 3D Vision and embodied AI.
 <!--
 **Levinx01/Levinx01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.